Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 - **MOST_VOTED**: 21 Users have select **'over 7.5'**, instead of 9 'under 7.5'
 - **HIGH_ODDS**: The highest odd is 2.27 on **'over 7.5'** vs 1.79 on 'under 7.5'
 - **PERCENTAGE**: The highest percentage is 56% for **'under 7.5'**
 - **SMART**: Calculate the percentage based on the users.
 The percentage are: 'over 7.5': 70% and 'under 7.5': 30%.
-If the difference between the two percatage are highter thant `percentage_gap` select the highest percentage, else the highest odds.
+If the difference between the two percentages is higher than `percentage_gap` select the highest percentage, else the highest odds.
 In this case if percentage_gap = 20 ; 70-30 = 40 > percentage_gap, so the bot will select 'over 7.5'
 ### FilterCondition
 | Key         	| Type        	| Default 	| Description                                                                      	|